 The background to what happened is a client was having issues with EFT remittance emails from Dynamics GP.
 The first step in troubleshooting an issue like this is to reproduce the issue in a test environment, and then work through troubleshooting steps.

-Some of you reading this can already guess what happened.
-I updated the email addresses for all the vendors via script and spot checked 2 or 3, and even did a small test batch to confirm the emails were going to my test email account.
+Some people reading this can already guess what happened.
+I updated the email addresses for all the vendors via a SQL script, spot-checked 2 or 3, and even did a small test batch to confirm the emails were going to my test email account.
 And they were.
 My biggest fear in testing email functionality is having emails go out to real customers, vendors, or employees.

 Guess what?
 Some emails went to real vendors.